How Biometric Voter Registration Prevents Fraud and Ensures Fair Elections

 5. Regulatory Compliance And Standards

-Compliance with regulatory standards is key for voter data protection.
+Compliance with regulatory standards is key to voter data protection.
 Several regulations guide how organizations handle personal data:

 Ensuring compliance with these regulations builds trust.
 Voters feel more secure knowing their data is protected.
 Organizations must continuously adapt to new laws and standards.